- Placement Type: Children’s Home

 Bridge View is a two bedded home, situated in the centre of the small market town of Bideford in North Devon.

 The house is a terraced, which does not stand out as a Children’s home as it blends in to its surroundings.
 Each young person has their own bedroom, which they are encouraged to personalise to their own tastes.

 The house has all that a home should have with a kitchen/diner, lounge, bathroom and three bedrooms (one is used as a staff office).
 It also has the advantage of a basement, which has a utility area, a games/education room and WC facilities.
 We have a chill out room with sensory equipment.

 The home is close to local amenities and offers Army and Sea cadets, Scouts, youth groups and a well-equipped gym, amongst others, all on its door step.
 It is only a short bus ride away from the town of Barnstaple which then links to the wider area by train.
 It is also close to the beach so offers opportunities for surfing and water sports.

 In the Nine years it has been opened, the young people have all had lengthy placements; resulting in only thirteen placements in nine years.
 The team are resilient and will not give up on children, but will instead ride the waves with them, They do however acknowledge if the young people need to move on and support this too.

 ‘empowering young people to stand up for what they believe and to have a voice’

-The team consists of: a registered manager who has twelve years experience of working in BSED; a senior residential care worker who has Six years experience in BSED and Six residential care workers.
+The team consists of: a registered manager who has fourteen years experience of working in BSED; a senior residential care worker who has Six years experience in BSED and Six residential care workers.
 The team are qualified to NVQ 3, with some working towards a diploma in working with Children and Young People.
 It is an established team; the newest member being at Bridge View for three years.

 The ratio of staff to young people is generally 1:1, although this depends on risk assessment and at times is 1:2.